Skip to main content

 Log-Likelihood / Negative Log-Likelihood

 Log-likelihood is a foundational concept in statistical modeling and machine learning.
 It measures how probable the observed data is under a given model and set of parameters.
-In practice, we often use the negative log-likelihood (NLL) as a loss function, since minimizing NLL is equivalent to maximizing the likelihood of the data.
+In practice, you often use the negative log-likelihood (NLL) as a loss function, since minimizing NLL is equivalent to maximizing the likelihood of the data.

 Formula